Funding, Execution and Duration

 Applicant and Host Institution

-The applicant must be engaged in an official research programme as post-graduate student, postdoctoral fellow or research staff, or can be employed by, or affiliated to, an Institution or legal entity, which has within its remit a clear association with performing research.
+The applicant must be engaged in an official research program as post-graduate student, postdoctoral fellow or research staff, or can be employed by, or affiliated to, an institution or legal entity, which has within its remit a clear association with performing research.